AmoebeLabs/swiss-army-knife-card-manual/docs/basics/tools-and-toolsets.md

 ####Placement on card

 A Toolset provides a grid to place tools on, and can itself be placed on a card.
-<br>By this a Toolset separates the coordinates of a tool and a card it is placed on.
+<br>This makes a Toolset separate the coordinates of a tool and a card on which it is placed.

 ####Scaling